JamshidMaruf/Nabeey/README.md

 ## Overview:
 Nabeey is an open-source educational platform designed to offer an immersive and engaging learning experience about the life of Prophet Muhammad S.A.V.
-With its diverse range of multimedia content, Nabeey aims to make learning about the Prophet accessible, enjoyable, and informative for users of all ages and backgrounds.
+With its diverse range of multimedia content, Nabeey aims to make learning about the our Prophet accessible, usefull, and informative for users of all ages and backgrounds.